-ERV = ending redeemable value of a hypothetical \$1,000 payment made at the beginning of each period at the end of each period

-Average annual total return after taxes on distributions Average annual total return after taxes on distributions is determined by finding the average annual rates of return over certain periods that would equate an initial hypothetical \$1,000 investment to its ending redeemable value, after taxes on distributions.
+ERV = ending redeemable value of a hypothetical \$1,000 payment made at the beginning of each period at the end of each period distributions Average annual total return after taxes on distributions is determined by finding the average annual rates of return over certain periods that would equate an initial hypothetical \$1,000 investment to its ending redeemable value, after taxes on distributions.
 The calculation assumes that the maximum initial sales charge, if applicable, is deducted from the initial \$1,000 purchase, and income dividends and capital gain distributions, less the taxes due on such distributions, are reinvested at net asset value.
-The quotation assumes the account was completely redeemed at the end of each period and the deduction of all applicable charges and fees, but assumes that the redemption itself had no tax consequences.
+The quotation assumes the account was completely repurchased at the end of each period and the deduction of all applicable charges and fees, but assumes that the repurchase itself had no tax consequences.
 If a change is made to the sales charge structure, historical performance information will be restated to reflect the maximum initial sales charge currently in effect.